Diasporus citrinobapheus: Taxonomy

-The specific name citrinobapheus is derived from the Greek citrinos (citrin-yellow) and bapheus (dyer) referring to the yellow body color that dyes one's fingers yellowish when the frog is handled.
+Diasporus citrinobapheus was formally described in 2012 based on an adult male specimen collected from Comarca Ngöbe-Buglé in Panama.
+The specific name citrinobapheus is derived from the Greek citrinos (citrin-yellow) and bapheus (dyer) referring to the yellow body color, which dyes one's fingers yellowish when the frog is handled.
+This species has the English common names yellow dink frog and yellow dyer rainfrog, as well as the Spanish common name Martillito Amarillo.